This blog may contain affiliate links. Read our disclosure policy for more info.

 If you’re traveling on a budget, Bogota has some fantastic hostels that you can stay at for as little as $7 USD per night if you don’t mind a bed in a dorm room or around the $30 USD mark for a private room.

-Bendito Hostels is another top choice with clean rooms and shared spaces – including some fun hammocks to use while relaxing in the garden.
+Bendito Hostels is a top choice with clean rooms and shared spaces – including some fun hammocks to use while relaxing in the garden.
 It has stellar reviews that you can read (and book your own room) on either Booking.com or Hostelworld.com.

 AIRALO e-SIM Up To 15% Off With Code “DTRAVEL15”